“Flufferently” Asked Questions

 The butter fat in chocolate prevents Marshmallow Fluff from whipping.

 Marshmallow Fluff contains Corn Syrup, Sugar Syrup, Dried Egg Whites and Vanillin.

 Strawberry Fluff contains Corn Syrup, Sugar Syrup, Dried Egg Whites, Artificial Flavor, Vegetable Juice Color.

 There are no artificial preservatives, stabilizers or emulsifiers in any of our products.

 No. We try to offer our product at the lowest possible price and coupons are costly.

-We do not offer t-shirts, baseball hats, sweatshirts, or banners, but we do offer other cool stuff.
-Check out our "Fluff Stuff" page.
+We do not offer t-shirts, baseball hats, sweatshirts, or banners, but we occasionally offer other cool stuff.

 Generically, they are the same, but Fluff is made by a costly, batch-whipping process.
 Creme is whipped in a continuous mixing process.
 The differing results are quite evident.